falakalibuss/falakalibuss/README.md

    🤔 I’m looking for help with React, Js, Python, and React Native.

    🌱 I love learning new things.
-I am a quick learner and open to ne changes.
+I am a quick learner and open to new changes.
 I'm currently learning React, Python, React-Redux, React Native, and Redux-Toolkit.

    💬 Ask me about everything.